LastLeaf/fw.mpa/README.md

 Client side: the `fw` object (window.fw).

-* `fw.getPage()` Get the current page object.
+* `fw.getPage()` Get the current loading page object.
 You should ALWAYS use it in the beginning of main js files (NOT in any callbacks in these files).
 * `fw.getArgs()` Get the current page's arguments.
 For example, when the route '/a/:varA/b/varB' matches the current address '/a/1/b/2', the args are {varA: 1, varB: 2}.
 * `fw.getPath()` Get the current address.
 * `fw.go(where)` Switch page.
 If `where` is an address, just switch to it.
 If `where` is a number (+/-n), go fore/back n steps in browser history.
 Return whether success.